jallier7/Pricing-C-/README.md

 Finally, the code is well-commented and documented to ensure easy comprehension by new users.

-## Coverage of a Wide Range of Options
+## Coverage of Options
-Our suite of models covers a wide range of financial options:
+Our suite of models covers the following financial options:

-- **European Options**: Priced using the Black-Scholes model for instance.
+- **European Options**: Black-Scholes and Binomial models.
-- **American Options**: Evaluated using the binomial model for example.
+- **American Options**: Binomial model.
-- **Price Simulations**: Monte Carlo model used for simulating price trajectories under various market scenarios.
+- **Price Simulations**: Monte-Carlo simulations of Black-Scholes model.

 ## Class Diagrams
 Class diagrams illustrating the architecture and relationships between different components of the system are included in the folder.

 ## Backtesting the Model
-We backtested our models by comparing the prices of European and American options.
-The results show a close match with online pricers, validating the accuracy of our models.
+Backtesting was made in comparison with online pricers.

 ## Code Demonstration
 We plan a live demonstration of the code during the defense scheduled for 01/12.
 This demo will include: